yriyazi/UT-Adaptive_Control_400/README.md

 - Pole Placement Controller for Delayed System
 - Model Predictive Controller (MPC) with a Fixed Structure
 - Adaptive Model Predictive Controller

-## Contributing

-Contributions to this simulation repository are highly appreciated!
-If you encounter issues, have ideas for improvements, or wish to add more advanced control scenarios, feel free to open an issue or submit a pull request.

 # Simulation5: Fluid Level Control Using Gradient and Lyapunov Methods